faddyansari/LFD-Task/README.md

 # LFD-Task
-This repo contain Angular task provided by LFD to be completed.
+This repo contain Angular task provided by LFD to be completed.<br>
 *Clone project
 *Run command 'npm install' or 'yarn install'
 *Run 'ng serve'